Slater & Zurz LLP is Always Here When You Need Us

-So, get out of the car, if you can, and get to a safe spot.
+So, get out of the car and get to a safe spot if you can.
 Then, call 911.
 It’s better to be safe than sorry.

-We all like using these ride-sharing services, but these companies have plenty of insurance to cover any medical bills you may incur and to pay any additional damages, such as missed work, rehabilitation, etc. Companies like Uber are businesses and, just like all businesses, they too want to maximize profits and minimize costs.
-You are not being unreasonable by seeking a personal injury attorney to help you protect what’s best for you, and Slater & Zurz knows what’s best.
+We all like using these ride-sharing services, but these companies have plenty of insurance to cover any medical bills you may incur and to pay any additional damages, such as missed work, rehabilitation, etc. Companies like Uber are businesses, and, just like all businesses, they, too want to maximize profits and minimize costs.
+You are not being unreasonable by seeking an Uber accident lawyer to help you protect what’s best for you, and Slater & Zurz knows what’s best.

 We here at Slater & Zurz have been helping people protect themselves during situations just like this for decades.
-If you’ve been involved in an accident as an Uber passenger, please call us before accepting any offers.
+If you’ve been involved in a car accident as an Uber passenger, please call us before accepting any offers.
 Let us enlighten you to what you truly may be entitled to.